-...whose work has appeared in publications like The Walrus, Reader's Digest, Faith Today, and In Trust.
-I am a senior editor (along with my friend Bill) of Faith Today (Canada's Christian magazine) and host of the podcast of The Evangelical Fellowship of Canada.
+I love to meet new friends and connect with fellow writers and readers.
+I've been a writer for about 25 years, but a reader for a lot longer than that.
+My work has appeared in publications like The Walrus, Reader's Digest, Faith Today, and In Trust.
+I am a senior editor (along with my friend Bill) of Faith Today (Canada's Christian magazine) and host of the Faith Today Podcast.
 I live in Ottawa with my husband Brent, who is an Anglican priest.
 We have three awesome adult children and a dog named Dewey.

 Because I’m a big believer in doing what scares you almost to death, I also serve as moderator of the annual Religion and Society series at the University of Toronto, a debate series between leading atheists and theologians that seeks to generate critical conversations on matters of faith, society and public interest.